Tokyo 2020: Meet Ravi Dahiya, the wrestler who has assured India's fourth medal at the Games

 At the 2018 U23 World Championships, he won the silver medal, won every bout at the World Cup, was undefeated in the Pro Wrestling League and booked his spot for the Asian Championships where he finished fifth after losing to Takahashi.

-Also Read: Pro Wrestling League: Ravi Dahiya hopes to continue breaking the mould
+Also Read: [From 2017] Ravi Dahiya hopes to continue breaking the mould

 On Thursday, he will be going for the biggest dream of an athlete – an Olympic gold.
 No matter how that bout ends, Dahiya has etched his name in Indian sports history with his appearance in the final and the flair with which he reached there.